Deep-MI/FastSurfer/README.md

 cd /home/user/FastSurfer
 datadir=/home/user/my_mri_data
 fastsurferdir=/home/user/my_fastsurfer_analysis
-mkdir $fastsurferdir/logs # create log dir for storing nohup output log (optional)
+mkdir -p $fastsurferdir/logs # create log dir for storing nohup output log (optional)

 while read p ; do
   echo $p
-  nohup ./run_fastsurfer.sh --fs_license /path/to/freesurfer/fs60/.license \
-                            --t1 $datadir/$p/orig.mgz \
+  nohup ./run_fastsurfer.sh --t1 $datadir/$p/orig.mgz
-                            --seg $fastsurferdir/$p/aparc.DKTatlas+aseg.deep.mgz \
-                            --sid $p --sd $fastsurferdir \
-                            --mc --qspec --nofsaparc > $fastsurferdir/logs/out-${p}.log &
+                            --sid $p --sd $fastsurferdir > $fastsurferdir/logs/out-${p}.log &
   sleep 90s
 done < ./data/subjects_list.txt
 ```

 ### Example 3: FastSurfer inside Docker
 After building the Docker (see instructions in ./Docker/README.md), you do not need to have a separate installation of FreeSurfer on your computer (included in the Docker).
 However, you need to register at the FreeSurfer website (https://surfer.nmr.mgh.harvard.edu/registration.html) to acquire a valid license (for free).
+This license need to be passed to the script via the --fs_license flag.

 To run FastSurfer on a given subject using the provided Docker, execute the following command: